Quantitative Reasoning Practice Test

 Exam Syllabus:

-The GMAT Quantitative section covers a range of syllabus within the test objectives mentioned above.
+The GMAT Quantitative section covers a range of Topics within the exam objectives mentioned above.
 The syllabus may include the following:

 - Data Sufficiency: Assessing the sufficiency of given information to solve problems